Albert Eschenmoser: Early work and vitamin B_{12} synthesis

 In the early 1960s, having become Professor of General Organic Chemistry at ETH, Eschenmoser began work on what was the most complex natural product synthesized at the time—vitamin B_{12}.
 In a remarkable collaboration with his colleague Robert Burns Woodward at Harvard University, a team of almost one hundred students and postdoctoral workers worked for many years on the total synthesis of this molecule.
 At the time, a significant obstacle to the synthesis of vitamin B_{12} had been the difficulty in the final macrocyclic ring closure necessary to complete the corrin ring structure at the center of the molecule.
 Eschenmoser and his collaborators discovered methods under which such bonds between corrin ring building blocks could be formed, including a novel photochemical process which established the final junction of rings A and D with a high degree of stereospecificity, the key step in what was dubbed the "A/D variant" of the syntheses.
 Both the Harvard/ETH "A/B variant" and the ETH "A/D variant" of the syntheses were jointly and concomitantly completed in 1972, and they marked a landmark in the history of organic chemistry.

-The Eschenmoser fragmentation, the Eschenmoser sulfide contraction and Eschenmoser's salt are named after him.
+The Eschenmoser fragmentation, Eschenmoser–Claisen rearrangement, Eschenmoser sulfide contraction, and Eschenmoser's salt are named after him.